Biphenyl 2,3-dioxygenase

-The 4 substrates of this enzyme are biphenyl, NADH, H^{+}, and O_{2}, whereas its two products are (1S,2R)-3-phenylcyclohexa-3,5-diene-1,2-diol and NAD^{+}.
+The four substrates of this enzyme are biphenyl, reduced nicotinamide adenine dinucleotide (NADH), oxygen, and a proton.
+Its products are (1S,2R)-3-phenylcyclohexa-3,5-diene-1,2-diol and oxidised NAD^{+}.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of two atoms o oxygen into the other donor.
+This enzyme is an oxidoreductase that uses molecular oxygen as oxidant and incorporates both its atoms into the starting material.
 The systematic name of this enzyme class is biphenyl,NADH:oxygen oxidoreductase (2,3-hydroxylating).
-This enzyme is also called biphenyl dioxygenase.
-This enzyme participates in biphenyl degradation.
+It is also called biphenyl dioxygenase.
+It is a Rieske protein containing an iron–sulfur cluster and participates in biphenyl degradation.